-Within the promissory note program that the subsidiary, MásMóvil Ibercom, S.A.U, has registered in the Alternative Fixed Income Market (see note 14), Euro 95,600 thousand have been renewed during the months of January to March 2022 and promissory notes amounting to Euro 119,600 thousand have been cancelled.
-Furthermore, within the promissory note program that Euskatel S.A.U. has registered in the ECP program (Euro-Commercial Paper Programme) Euro 103,270 thousand have been renewed during the month of March 2022 and additional promissory notes amounting to Euro 100,680 thousand have been cancelled.
-Therefore, at the date these consolidates annual accounts are authorized for issue, a total amount of Euro 366,628 thousand of these programmes have been drawn.
+Within the promissory note program that the subsidiary, MásMóvil Ibercom, S.A.U., has registered in the Alternative Fixed Income Market (see note 14), Euro 10,100thousand have been renewed during the months of January to March 2023 and promissory notes amounting to Euro 10,100 thousand have been cancelled.
+Furthermore, within the promissory note program that Euskaltel S.A.U. has registered in the ECP program (Euro-Commercial Paper Programme) Euro 20,200 thousand have been renewed during January to March 2023 and additional promissory notes amounting to Euro 20,200 thousand have been cancelled.